 When talking weird can’t be stopped

-And then try and reduce down your list.
+The next step is reducing your list.
 You want to try and come up with as many easier ways to explain your language as possible, without resorting to those words.

 Image: LISA BREWSTER